shilad/wikibrain/README.md

 ```

 The last command downloads, installs, and analyzes the latest database files for the Simple English langauge edition of Wikipedia.

-You can customize WikAPIdia's importing procedure, but the Pipeline should be a good start.
+It imports the data into an embedded h2 database.
+You can customize WikAPIdia's importing procedure, (see Configuration, below) but the default should be a good start.
 For example, you can specify different language editions by changing the -l parameters.
 To analyze English and French you could run:

 ```bash
 wp-java.sh org.wikapidia.dao.load.PipelineLoader -l en,fr